LostArtefacts/TRX/docs/trx/lua/reference/ZONES.md

     Methods:

     - <a id="zones.Zone.clear_occupants" name="zones.Zone.clear_occupants"></a>[lua]`zone:clear_occupants()`
       Forgets who is inside, so anything still there enters again on the next frame.
 This is how a zone is made to fire a second time for an item that never left it.
+A flyby passing through is forgotten with the rest.

     - <a id="zones.Zone.contains_item" name="zones.Zone.contains_item"></a>[lua]`zone:contains_item(item)`
       Whether the item is inside the region: the same test the zone makes every frame, so this answers whether the item counts as an occupant.
 An item is tested by the point it stands at, and one the world does not hold is nowhere.